learn-co-curriculum/cs-traversing-trees-readme/README.md

 ## Iterating through the DOM

 To make your life easier, we've provided a class called `WikiNodeIterable` that lets you iterate through the nodes in a DOM tree.
-Here an example that shows how to use it:
+Here's an example that shows how to use it:

 		Elements paras = content.select("p");
 		Element firstPara = paras.get(0);